-SPS Technology licensee, SRC Estonia raised the deck height on a superyacht by 100mm to reach 5000mm ABL (minimum freeboard requirements), required by classification society, ABS.
+SPS Technology Partner, SRC Estonia, raised the deck height on a superyacht by 100mm to reach 5000mm ABL (minimum freeboard requirements), required by classification society, ABS.

 SRC proposed that SPS be used with a double bubble core to achieve the needed height increase.
 The SPS solution required a no hot work installation process which suited the project team’s objective of causing as little disturbance to the vessel as possible.
 Perimeter bars were adhered to the deck plating using engineered structural adhesive to create the cavities into which a double layer of small plastic balls was inserted.
 To close the cavities, aluminium top plates were fully welded to the perimeter bars into which the elastomer core was injected to form the solid, structural composite panel.